Aerobic Capacity Under Sleep Deprivation: What Works

 Does caffeine help restore aerobic performance lost to sleep deprivation?

-Caffeine partially restores aerobic performance under sleep deprivation, research supports meaningful performance restoration at doses of 3–6mg per kilogram bodyweight before aerobic training.
+Caffeine partially restores aerobic performance under sleep deprivation.
+The International Society of Sports Nutrition position stand (Guest et al., 2021) supports doses of 3-6 mg per kilogram of bodyweight roughly an hour before aerobic work, and notes caffeine can improve performance specifically in sleep-deprived individuals.
 It doesn't restore the adaptation response to training, but it does improve session quality.
-Time caffeine intake to avoid interference with the next available sleep window.
+Time the dose to avoid interference with your next available sleep window.

 How many consecutive nights of poor sleep before I need to significantly modify training?